dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-set-up/setting-up-databricks.md

 <Lightbox src="/img/databricks_tutorial/images/databricks_partner_connect.png" title="Databricks Partner Connect" />
 </div>

-2. Select the dbt tile under Data preparation and transformation.
+2. Select the dbt tile under `Data preparation and transformation`.
 3. Click on `Next` when prompted to `Connect to partner`.
 This action will create a service principal, PAT token for that service principle, and SQL Endpoint for the dbt Cloud account to use.
+This does mean that you will have two SQL Endpoints at your disposal from the previous step and from using Partner Connect.

 <div style={{maxWidth: '400px'}}>
 <Lightbox src="/img/databricks_tutorial/images/databricks_connect_to_partner.png" title="Databricks Partner Connect Connect to dbt Cloud" />